Baby Masai giraffe birth a first for Seneca Park Zoo

 Monroe County Executive Adam Bello said the calf was nursing and appeared to be in good health Friday afternoon.
 The Animals of the Savanna building at the zoo will be closed for a number of days so the animals are not disturbed by crowds.

 The mother giraffe, Iggy, has been at the zoo since 2018.
 She came to Rochester from the Virginia Zoo.
 The father, Parker, also lives at the zoo.
-Kipenzi rounds out the zoo’s tower — as a group of giraffes is called.
+Kipenzi, the zoo’s other female adult giraffe, rounds out the zoo’s tower — as a group of giraffes is called.